Jesuslovesshiva/Liquid-Planer/README.md

-Project to learn the basics of javascript, and later introduced OOP to my code.
+Project to learn the basics of javascript.